Green-Software-Foundation/if/website/docs/04-specification/Computation Pipeline.md

 ## Enrichment

-This phase involves enriching the calculated impacts with any other data.
-The primary use case for this phase is to convert any energy values in the impacts to carbon values using grid emissions data.
+This phase involves enriching the calculated outputs with any other data.
+The primary use case for this phase is to convert any energy values in the outputs to carbon values using grid emissions data.

 ### Grid Emissions
 The enrichment phase enables us to consistently apply the same grid emissions source, granularity, and methodology (average vs. marginal), to all components.

 This phase should instantiate a global grid emissions service.
 The service *could* return simply a global yearly average if grid emissions are not crucial in this graph.
 The service could be more advanced, using a vendor that produces granular data for grid emissions by time and region.
-The important thing is that we are using the **same grid emissions service and methodology for all impacts**.
+The important thing is that we are using the **same grid emissions service and methodology for all outputs**.

 > [!note]
 > For the enrichment with grid emissions to work, each impact metric needs to have